The Best Mast Climbers & Ropes to Ascend Like a Master

 It comes in a wide range of lengths, starting at 32 feet and going up to 500 feet, so no matter what the application, this rope will deal with it admirably.

-Both ends are sewn with two stainless steel hooks, making them easy to attach, and it is lightweight.
-It is also tear-resistant, low-elasticity, and it has a load capacity of 3,300 lbs.
+Both ends are sewn with two stainless steel hooks, making them easy to attach.
+It's also lightweight, tear-resistant, low-elasticity and has a load capacity of 3,300 lbs.

 Climbing aloft is not something that should be taken lightly.
-It is probably one of the most dangerous jobs on the boat, and as such, the right equipment makes the task a whole lot safer.
+It's probably one of the most dangerous jobs on the boat, and as such, the right equipment makes the task a whole lot safer.